japila-books/spark-structured-streaming-internals/docs/webui/StreamingQueryStatisticsPage.md

 `StreamingQueryStatisticsPage` uses [generateAggregatedStateOperators](#generateAggregatedStateOperators) to generate a timeline and a histogram for `aggregated-num-total-state-rows-timeline` and `aggregated-num-total-state-rows-histogram` HTML `div`s, respectively.

+!!! tip "Demo: Streaming Aggregation"
+    Use [Demo: Streaming Aggregation](../demo/streaming-aggregation.md) to learn more.

 ## Global Watermark Gap

 <figure markdown>